Melindrea/CodeSniffer-PSR2-extended/README.md

 - Verifies that all arithmetic operations are bracketed
 - Verifies that there is only one value assignment on a line, and that it is the first thing on the line
 - Verifies that any use of Double Quotes ("") are warranted
+- Verifies that there are spaces between the concatenation operator (.) and the strings being concatenated

 ### 3. Classes
 - Verifies that the same class (or interface name) isn't declared in multiple files